den7ee/movie-info/README.md

 2 - Create a TMDB account and get an API key or use mine (Shared in email);

-3 - Create a file called .env.local on root of this directory with this content and API Key: `REACT_APP_TMDB_KEY=API Key`
+3 - Create a file called .env.local on root of this directory with this content: `REACT_APP_TMDB_KEY=your api key`

 4 - Open and Run `npm install`